StatPhysBio/covid-bcr/README.md

 # About
-This repository is used to conduct the analysis for "Dynamics of B-cell repertoires and emergence of cross-reactive responses in COVID-19 patients with different disease severity"
+This repository is used to conduct the analysis for "Dynamics of B-cell repertoires and emergence of cross-reactive responses in COVID-19 patients with different disease severity."
-It investigates receptor compostions depending on disease severity, expansion of BCR clonal lineages over time, sharing of BCRs among individuals, and the emergence of cross-reactivity from a SARS-CoV-2 response to a SARS response.
+It investigates receptor compositions depending on disease severity, expansion of BCR clonal lineages over time, sharing of BCRs among individuals, and the emergence of cross-reactivity from a SARS-CoV-2 response to a SARS response.

 ## Dependencies